pgeu/pgeu-system/docs/confreg/callforpapers.md

-A state of a session can be changed either from the voting page (by clicking the current state and picking a new one) or from the Edit Session page (by picking a new state in the drop down).
+A state of a session can be changed either from the voting page (by clicking the current state and picking a new one) or from the Edit Session page (by picking a new state in the drop down and then clicking save).
 In either case the new state is limited by valid state transitions.
 By repeating this process it is possible to "break the rules" and bypass states, but this should of course never be done.
-After having edited a session state, be sure not to forget to trigger the emails!
+After having edited a session state, be sure not to forget to trigger the emails by either clicking 'View and send pending emails' on the voting page or by visiting 'Pending notifications' from the dashboard!

 Once a session has entered the *approved* state, it will show up in the list of sessions, if that is enabled for the